Vlad-34/Vlad-34/README.md

 ### Full-Stack Development Bootcamp (Mar 2023 – May 2023)
 **msg systems**
-- Developed a strong foundation in full-stack development, leveraging tools and technologies including Nest.js, Angular, Dockerized PostgreSQL, and AWS to build scalable, efficient, and robust applications.
+- Developed a strong foundation in full-stack development, using Nest.js, Angular, Dockerized PostgreSQL, and AWS to build reliable and performant applications.

 ### C2 Proficiency (CPE) (12 Jul 2019)
 **Cambridge Assessment English**